Shepton High School

-Shepton High School is a secondary school in Plano, Texas (USA), serving grades nine and ten.
-It is part of the Plano Independent School District.
-In Plano ISD, high school freshmen and sophomores attend one of six high schools.
-Juniors and seniors attend "senior high schools."
-Renner and Frankford middle schools feed into Shepton.
-Shepton High School feeds into Plano West Senior High School along with Jasper High School.
+Shepton High School is a secondary school in Plano, Texas (USA), serving grades nine (9) and 10 as part of the Plano Independent School District (PISD).

+In Plano ISD, high school freshmen and sophomores attend one of six high school campuses —Shepton, Jasper, Clark, Williams, Vines, and McMillen — before advancing to one of the district's three senior high schools for grades 11 and 12.
+Renner and Frankford middle schools feed into Shepton High School, which in turn feeds into Plano West Senior High School along with Jasper High School.

 Shepton High School maintains a population of over 1,500 students.
 Kathy King was the principal for eight years ending with the 2005-2006 school year.
 Burt Smith held the role from 2006–12, during which he won the Texas Association of School Administrators "Administrator of the Year" award for the region.

+As of the 2024-2025 school year, Shepton enrolled approximately 1,360 students, making it the largest of PISD's six freshman/sophomore campuses by enrollment, with a student-to-teacher ratio of roughly 16 to 1.

+The current principal of Shepton High School is Andrew Jacob, who was appointed in 2025.

 History

-Shepton High School is the second largest freshman/sophomore high school in PISD and was built on land once owned by Joseph W. Shepard.

-The current principal of Shepton High School is Courtney Washington, who was appointed in 2023.
+Founding and early years

-Shepton High School opened in 1984 at its current location.
-To accommodate the growth in the city, it moved to a larger facility from 1990-1998, located on Parker Road (and the current location of Plano West Senior High School).
-Shepton has since moved back to its original location and undergone many renovations to the building.
-In 2016, voters in Plano ISD approved a $481 million dollar bond package, with a substantial amount dedicated to Shepton campus renovations.
+Shepton High School opened in 1984 at its current campus on West Plano Parkway, built on land once owned by Joseph W. Shepard.
+To accommodate growth in the district, the school relocated in 1990 to a larger facility on Parker Road—later the site of Plano West Senior High School—before returning to its original campus in 1998.

+Leadership

+Currently, the principal of Shepton High School is Andrew Jacob, in addition to four assistant principals – Stacy Whisenhunt Guerra, Brian Vincer, Tiffany Alexander, and Derek Phillips.